-Construction Design Planning Study Concept Development Project Funding Final design is anticipated to be completed in late 2020.
-TRRA submitted a U.S.DOT CRISI (Consolidated Rail Infrastructure and Safety Improvements) grant application to advance the project.
+Construction Design Planning Study Concept Development Project Funding Final design was completed in 2020.
+Construction funding is contingent on future federal grant opportunities.
 Location: City of St. Louis, Missouri Estimated Cost: \$8 million Owner: Terminal Railroad Association of St. Louis (TRRA) Contact: Asim Raza, TRRA Chief Legal Officer and Director of Real Estate and Marketing, (314) 241-4729 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: TRRA's Merchants Subdivision carries 18-20 freight and passenger trains per day, including up to 10 scheduled Amtrak routes each day through the St. Louis Arch tunnel.
 The tunnel carries traffic until the Mississippi River reaches major flood stage, 40 feet on the St. Louis Gage, defined as a 100-year flood.
 The tunnel has been flooded out of service three times since 2016.
 Project Description: The project would drill dewatering wells and pump incoming flood water at a rate which would keep water in the tunnel at a level that allows for train traffic to continue operation in a flood that reaches up to 45 feet on the St. Louis Gage.
-Test wells are scheduled to be completed in May 2020 to determine infiltration rates, number of wells, and pump capacity needed.
-Final design is anticipated to be completed in late 2020.
-Construction cost is estimated to be up to \$8 million but could be significantly lower depending upon test well infiltration rates.
+Final design was completed in 2020.
+Construction cost is estimated to be up to \$8 million, but could be significantly lower depending upon test well infiltration rates.
 Project Impact: Mississippi River flood events will continue to adversely affect rail service near the Gateway Arch National Park without improvements.
 The project will ensure that freight and passenger rail traffic can continue to operate during the majority of flood events.